jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Step 8.
 Making a trusted iControl REST to our application Deployment**

-### Exercise #11 - Installing iControl LX Extensions On Multiple Remote BIG-IPs
+### Exercise #12 - Installing iControl LX Extensions On Multiple Remote BIG-IPs

 **Step 9, Uploading the AS3 iControl LX Extension to the demonstration application**

 **Step 10.
 Uploading the AS3 iControl LX Extension to a Deployment**

-### Exercise #12 - Making Trusted Declarations to Multiple Remote BIG-IPs
+### Exercise #13 - Making Trusted Declarations to Multiple Remote BIG-IPs

 **Step 11.
 Get the version of the AS3 iControl LX Extension on all the Devices in your Deployment**

 ---

-In the following exercises we are going to utilize open standards based services already deployed as part of our demonstration orchestration deployment to restrict access to our declarative iControl LX extensions.
-We are going to authorize access via OAUTH to third party systems.
-Systems granted OAUTH credentials must maintain proper token security to a non-F5 component in our ecosystem in order to access our declarative APIs.
-This demonstrates how control of BIG-IP devices can be delegated securely to native components in a third party ecosystem.

-For these exercises, you must have completed exercises 7-9.

-### Exercise #13 - Adding Third Party OAUTH Credentials for BIG-IP Self Service Applications

-**Step 12.
-Adding a Client ID**

-**Step 13.
-Authorizing our Declaration to our Client**

-**Step 14.
-Using our Client ID to make our Declaration**

-### Exercise #14 - Adding Thrid Party Access Control for BIG-IP Self Service Applications

----

-TODO: Add Steps to Build an IAM Role Policy and Use that to secure our declaration

 The API Service Gateway in Next Generation Partner Ecosystems
 ========================